Geoffrey Groselle

-Geoffrey Groselle (born February 12, 1993) is an American professional basketball player for Legia Warszawa of the Polish Basketball League.
+Geoffrey Groselle (born February 12, 1993) is a US-born, naturalized Polish professional basketball player who last played for Trefl Sopot of the Polish Basketball League (PLK).
 A left-handed center, he played high school basketball at Plano West Senior High School, and four seasons in the NCAA Division I with the Creighton Bluejays.
 After going undrafted in the 2016 NBA draft, Groselle started a professional career in Europe with German team Löwen Braunschweig of the Basketball Bundesliga.
 In 2019 he won the bronze medal at the 2019 Pan American Games.

 High school career

 Groselle attended Plano West Senior High School in Plano, Texas, where he played alongside his older brother Mike, who graduated in 2009.
 In his sophomore year of high school, he was named Newcomer of the Year in his district.
 As a senior, he averaged 12.4 points, 8.7 rebounds and 2.1 blocks, being named in the All-District and All-Area first teams.
 He was a first-team all-conference selection in his last two years at Plano West, and established school records for blocks and rebounds in a single season.
 He was ranked the 32nd best center in the nation in the class of 2011 by ESPN.